meltano/meltano/docs/src/docs/installation.md

     …
 ```

 That's it!
-Meltano should now be available in your local environment.
+Meltano is now be available in the virtual environment we setup.
 Now, we can [create a Meltano project](/docs/tutorial.html).

 ## Troubleshooting